rohit1101/home/README.md

 # home
-Landing page (responsive and with animations).
+Landing page (responsive and with animation).